 - The error terms of different equations are correlated, i.e. they are contemporaneously dependent.

 Let us consider a simultaneous equation model with an “E” number of endogenous variables.
 The system will, therefore, have an “E” number of equations.
 We will denote the endogenous variables using “y” and the exogenous/predetermined variables by “x“.
-We assume that we have a “k” number of exogenous variables in the model.
+We further assume that we have a “k” number of exogenous variables in the model.

 The 3SLS model is estimated in three stages as follows: